-Many years ago, I picked the chart analysis as the main trading tool for all the markets I trade in including but not limited to the forex market, the stock market and the futures market.
+Many years ago, I picked the chart analysis as the main trading tool for all the markets I trade-in including but not limited to the forex market, the stock market and the futures market.
 Here are the key reasons for my choice:

-- You do not need to spend time on processing a huge amount of information such as the news or the analytical reports.
+- You do not need to spend time processing a huge amount of information such as the news or the analytical reports.

 - You may see the real interaction between the sellers and the buyers behind the bars and candlesticks.
-All the market players see exactly the same chart.
+All the market players see the same chart.

 - The main ideas of chart analysis are common for any financial market including the cryptomarket.